IMTEK-Simulation/Micromechanics/_lecture/chapter05.md

 Eq. \eqref{eq:cartvec}, implies a basis.
 The basis is written explicitly as \(\hat{x}\) and \(\hat{y}\) in the middle expression of Eq. \eqref{eq:cartvec}.
 Note that in component notation, the basis vectors are \begin{equation} \hat{x} = \begin{pmatrix} 1 \\ 0 \end{pmatrix} \quad \text{and}\quad \hat{y} = \begin{pmatrix} 0 \\ 1 \end{pmatrix}. \end{equation}
-Note that we will restrict the discussion here to orthogonal bases where \(\hat{x}\cdot \hat{y}=0\).
+We will restrict the discussion here to orthogonal bases where \(\hat{x}\cdot \hat{y}=0\).
 The discussion here will use two-dimensional examples, but a generalization to more that two dimensions is straightforward
 </p><!-- l.
 19 --><p class='indent'> Formally, a vector is an element of a <span class='cmti-12'>vector space</span>.
 A vector space \(V\) (often also
 called a <span class='cmti-12'>linear space</span>) is a set of objects (for example the set containing our basis vectors \(\hat{x}\) and \(\hat{y}\) and linear combinations thereof) along with two operations: